bookpanda/microvm-networking/tas/README.md

 # lists all NICs and shows which driver each NIC uses
 sudo dpdk-devbind.py --status
-# moves a NIC (here PCI address 0000:03:00.0) from its default kernel driver to VFIO, so DPDK can use it directly
+# moves a NIC (PCI addr 0000:41:00.0) from its default kernel driver to VFIO, so DPDK can use it directly
 # Only one driver can control a NIC at a time
-# don't run this command, you'll lose access to SSH
-sudo dpdk-devbind.py --bind=vfio-pci 0000:03:00.0
+sudo dpdk-devbind.py -b vfio-pci 0000:41:00.0

 # dpdk-testpmd: tool for testing DPDK applications
 # -l 0-1: use cores 0 and 1